ucdavisdatalab/Spatial_SQL/README.md

 1. Open or locate the DB Manager that we found earier.
 1. Right click on the *SpatiaLite* option and select *New Connection*.
-1. Navigate to where you saved your *sfbay.sqlite* file, slect the file, and click *Open*.
+1. Navigate to where you saved your *sfbay.sqlite* file, slect the file, and click *Open*..
 1. Expand the list (click on the > symbol) to see that your database is now available.
 1. If you expand the list next to the *sfbay.sqlite* database, you'll see if has some tables, but none of these contain data yet.